jpcolino/IPython_notebooks/README.md

 - **NEW:** [**Neural Networks (RNN/LSTM/GRU) for time-series forecasting in Commodities Markets using TensorFlow/Keras**](https://github.com/jpcolino/IPython_notebooks/blob/master/RNN_LSTM_GRU_for_Hedge_Funds%20_flows.ipynb)
 (Here, just the simplest of the univariate versions.
 If you are interested in the deep-LSTM multivariate version, contact [me](https://www.linkedin.com/in/jesusperezcolino/))

+- **NEW:** [**Auto-Machine Learning Model Selection using GridSearchCV**](https://github.com/jpcolino/IPython_notebooks/blob/master/Automatic%20Machine%20Learning.ipynb) It has some interesting ideas I am working on... hope you likeb

 My favourites?

 - [**Algorithmic Problems in Python**](https://github.com/jpcolino/IPython_notebooks/blob/master/Algorithmic%20Problems%20in%20Python.ipynb): *(Computer Science)* It contains more than 60 algorithm problems about generators, list-comprehension, map/reduce/filter problems, decorators, regular expressions, simulations, classes...
 This is still a *work-in-progress*, but feel free to have a look, and enjoy.